Peidon/kit/README.md

 Functions
 --

 You may have cases where you want to call a function on a parameter during execution of the expression.
 Perhaps you want to aggregate some set of data, but don't know the exact aggregation you want to use until you're writing the expression itself.
 Or maybe you have a mathematical operation you want to perform, for which there is no operator; like `log` or `tan` or `sqrt`.
-For cases like this, you can provide a map of functions to `NewEvaluableExpressionWithFunctions`, which will then be able to use them during execution.
+For cases like this, you can provide a map of functions to `ExpressionWithFunctions`, which will then be able to use them during execution.
 For instance;

 ```go
 	functions := map[string]valuate.ExpressionFunction {